 Next is the bag.
 I use a horn bag with Velcro to hold the flaps down.
 These are a horse accessory also, they have a hole that fits over the horn of a western saddle.
 Very handy when riding horses and about the perfect size for a dog!
 They start from about $6.

 Now you need holes through the halter to attach the bag.
 The best way I have found to go through web is with a heated 16P nail.
 Just use a cigarette lighter and heat the end of the nail while holding it with a pliers.
 Get it good and hot, place the halter on wooden something and then pound through the webbing with a hammer.
 The heat from the nail will seal the edges to make a clean hole.
 So, holes at the top on the nose band and the poll strap.

 To attach the bag to the halter, I just used cable ties and went through the hole for the horn.
 You can puncture holes in the bag straps too.
 You can also secure the bottom ends of the bags.

-Here is a picture of a different style of horn bag that holds considerably more and has water bottles that came with it—better for a Bug Out situation.
-I bought these collapsible bowls at the dollar store, and they do hold water!
-A baggie with food and a leash and you are pretty much ready to go.
+I bought collapsible bowls at the dollar store, and they do hold water!
+A baggie with food, a leash, and perhaps even some DIY dog toys, and you are ready to go.
 Just make sure you BALANCE the pack!

 Some other thoughts I am considering is adding a copy of her vet record to prove shots, etc. And perhaps making a “muzzle” from an onion bag.
 In an emergency situation, unmuzzled dogs could be considered dangerous.
 However, your dog could also be valuable protection!
 A few stitches and an elastic band on an onion bag and you could have a passable muzzle that would also allow the dog to protect itself and you!
 As gentle and laid back as Jessica is, she does have a protective nature and she will defend me—I’ve seen it first hand!